Icon-Newsletter-smaller

 business permit philippines - tips to remember

-Being a new entrepreneur, you have so much on your plate as you prepare for your business launch.
+As a new entrepreneur, you have a lot on your plate as you prepare for your business launch.
 Despite that, it’s important to make your business permit application a priority.

 Why?
 First, it’s required by law.
 Sole proprietors, partnerships, corporations, cooperatives, foundations, and associations in the Philippines need to get a business license from their respective LGUs before they start operations.